-In 1976, the longer-range M 2 variant entered service.
+In 1976, the longer-range Mk 2 variant entered service.
 The Mk 2 is 3.42 m in length, 0.34 m in body diameter, and weighs 522 kg.
-It has a max range of 35 km and is equipped with a single 180 kg HE semi-armor piercing warhead.
-With the most basic guidance system of the Gabriel missiles still in service, the Mk 2 uses a semi-active radar and a solid propellant boost and sustainer motor.
-2
+It has a maximum range of 35 km and is equipped with a single 180 kg high explosive (HE) semi-armor piercing warhead.
+With the most basic guidance system of the Gabriel missiles still in service, the Mk 2 uses a semi-active radar and a solid propellant boost and sustainer motor.2

-The Mk 2 was exported to Taiwan and South Africa in the late 1970s, where they were produced under the names Hsiung Feng 1 and Skorpioen respectively.
-3
+Israel exported the Mk 2 to Taiwan and South Africa in the late 1970s, where it was produced under the names Hsiung Feng 1 and Skorpioen respectively.3

-Production of the Mk 2 has completed, but the missile remains in service.
+Production of the Mk 2 has completed, but the missile likely remains in service.

 Gabriel Mk 3

-Further improvements were made to the guidance system in 1979, which produced the Mk 3, which entered service in 1980.
-4
+In 1979, Israel made further improvements to the Gabriel’s guidance system, which produced the Mk 3 that entered service in 1980.4

 The Gabriel Mk 3 is 3.85 m in length, 0.34 m in body diameter, and has a launch weight of 560 kg.
 The missile has a range of 35 km and is equipped with a single 150 kg HE semi-armor piercing warhead.
-The Mk 3 uses a solid propellant boost and sustainer motor and is guided by an inertial navigation system with midcourse update and an active radar seeker.
-5
+The Mk 3 uses a solid propellant boost and sustainer motor and is guided by an inertial navigation system with midcourse updates and an active radar seeker.5

 An air-launched variant, the Mk 3AS, entered service in 1982.
-It can be carried by the A-4 Sky Hawk, Kfir, F-4 Phantom, and Sea Scan aircraft.
+The A-4 Sky Hawk, Kfir, F-4 Phantom, and Sea Scan aircraft can carry this variant.

-Production of the Mk 3 has completed, but the missile remains in service.
+Production of the Mk 3 has completed, but the missile likely remains in service.

 Gabriel Mk 4

-In 1985, a long-range ground-, ship-, and air-launched variant known as the Gabriel 4LR was developed and entered service in 1992.
-6
+In 1985, Israel developed a long-range ground-, ship-, and air-launched variant, known as the Gabriel 4LR, which entered service in 1992.6

 The Mk 4LR is 4.7 m in length, 0.44 m in body diameter, and weighs 960 kg.
 The missile has a maximum range of 200 km and carries a single 240 kg HE semi-armor piercing warhead.
-Unlike its predecessors, the Mk 4LR uses a Sorek 4 turbojet as well as a solid propellant boost motor.
-It has the same guidance system as the Mk 3, except it has GPS midcourse updating, and its datalink mid-course command must be updated for ranges beyond 50 km.
-7
+Unlike its predecessors, the Mk 4LR uses a Sorek 4 turbojet engine as well as a solid propellant boost motor.
+It has the same guidance system as the Mk 3, except it has GPS midcourse updating, and its datalink midcourse command must be updated for ranges beyond 50 km.7

 Gabriel Mk 5

 An additional report in 2009 claimed that another variant of the Mk 5 was in development called the Advanced Naval Attack Missile.
-This version is to be ship-launched and have an active radar seeker and a two-way datalink with a range of 150 km.
-9 Finland purchased this variant of the Gabriel missile for its Hamina-class and Squadron 2020-class ships as well as a vehicle platform in July 2018.10
+This version is to be ship-launched and have an active radar seeker and a two-way datalink with a range of 150 km.9 Finland purchased this variant of the Gabriel missile for its Hamina-class and Squadron 2020-class ships as well as a vehicle platform in July 2018.10

-The missile is said to be optimized with more advanced seeker technology to operate in cluttered or congested littoral environments.
-10
+According to reports, the missile is optimized with more advanced seeker technology to operate in cluttered or congested littoral environments.11